preciousajorgba/Binance-Spot-Trading-Bot/README.md

 <a name="what you need to do"></a>
 1. You need your API KEY AND SECRET.
-2. CREATE A .env file that contains your API KEY and SECRET in the following format:
+2. CREATE A .env file that contains your API KEY and SECRET e.g

 KEY=sjjshslu7787ryfyr7y8098jhj787
 SECRET=1ythyt7876ulguig7iujbkjh8y

-3. create a .gitinore file and add the ,env file to it
+3. create a .gitinore file and add the .env file to it

 <a name="how_it_works"></a>
 ## HOW-IT-WORKS